remoflury/svelte-craftcms-headless-formie/README.md

 # Svelte Forms for Craft CMS & Formie

-This is a svelte library, which has a form component for [Craft CMS](https://craftcms.com/) in its headless configuration with using the [plugin formie](https://verbb.io/craft-plugins/formie/features).
+This is a repo which is useful for [Craft CMS](https://craftcms.com/) in its headless configuration with using the [plugin formie](https://verbb.io/craft-plugins/formie/features).
 It allows you to simply install the dependencies, style your components without further configuration.

 ## Requirements